katarinaaranguiz03/Yeast_ML_ROS/README.md

 ## File Descriptions
 - **ml_pipeline_env.yml**: This .yml file contains all required dependencies for running all scripts.
-- **ML_preprocess.py**: This .py script prepares your input data matrix for use in subsequent scripts.
 - **test_set.py**: This .py script sets aside a percentage of instances to be used for model validation.
 These instances are NOT used to  train the model.
 - **Feature_Selection.py**: This .py script selects informative features for use by the classification algorithm.
 - **ML_classification.py**: This .py script classifies instances provided for training.